ManagedKube/kubernetes-ops/terraform-modules/aws/workspaces/README.md

-# AWS Workspaces IP Group
+# AWS WORKSPACES

-This Terraform configuration creates an AWS Workspaces IP group.
-The IP group can be used to control access to AWS Workspaces instances.
+This Terraform configuration creates an AWS WORKSPACES architecture integrated with AD (Simple, Microsoft or Connector) alos include a white list

 # Summary